 Poverty in our personal private lives, communism in our work, our common table and our common standard of living, working together and sharing the fruits of our labor – all of this is not decisive.
 What is decisive is the strength and the joy in all that is done and should be done.
 Love dawned on us as an overflowing power.
 It swept away all other powers of this earth and of human life, including the meaning of property and its laws.
 At that time there were many discussions of how community of all people could be attained, how a just division of property would be possible.
 It was clear to us that it was not possible without perfect love that is born of truth, without the church that is led by Christ.
 And just for this reason we felt it to be our responsibility to go this way of community in perfect love.
 We know that it was impossible to live in community without this power.
 But now it had to be lived because everywhere people felt the demand of community.

-The second danger of all such communities is the erotic danger.
-This is also a confining of love, which deteriorates to a magnetism of individuals who cut themselves off, individual parts that are attracted to each other.
-We saw clearly that communal attempts that were not based on faith broke up on the erotic question because the greater magnet, the central sun, did not determine their course.
+The second danger of all such communities is the charismatic danger.
+This is a exclusive love: a falling out between some and an unhealthy attraction between others who form an exclusive entity and cut themselves off from the whole.
+We saw clearly that communal attempts that were not based on faith broke up on this question because the greater magnet, the central sun, did not determine their course.
 So they had to fall for and drown in the paltry magnetism of petty relationships between individuals.
 This paltry magnetism cannot be overcome through strict rules and laws and commands but only by the greater magnet that dissolves these small parallel relationships.
-To be sure, they may still be there, and that explains certain deviations.
+To be sure, they may still be there, and that explains certain smaller deviations.
 But the greater magnet is so decisive that the proximity of smaller magnets does not invalidate its precision.
-The important question is whether we are swinging around the central sun.
-Only then do we have the right to exist in the face of all limitations.
+The important question is whether we are swinging around the central sun or not.
+Only when we are do we have the right to exist in the face of all limitations.

 The third danger of communal life is to take offense at the personal weaknesses of other members.
 We are all imperfect.
 The imperfections of our characters and our gifts are varied, but we all have them.
 If people see each other only seldom, it is easy to overlook these imperfections and weaknesses of character.
 But if people are in the same room day after day, hour after hour, tied to the same job, it can become an inexpressible torture.
 “If you want to separate two friends, let them sleep in the same room for two months.”
 This has caused many communal attempts to break up.
 Irritation with each other, particularly the irritation between the married women who take care of the food and clothing needs, dissolves community.
 For this reason, talking about one another’s weakness causes tremendous damage in a community – not the fact that they are talked about but that through such talk one’s mind is chained to trivial thoughts.
 It ruins the character to concern oneself too much with the imperfections and weakness of individual people.
 How can this be overcome?
 By speaking about greater and more important things.
 Community is only possible if the primal demand of life and a longing for God and everything he created glows through us and gives us life.
 We can only live in community if we remain in the first love.
 “Consider what you have fallen from and do the deeds you did at first.
 I have one thing against you: you have forgotten the first love.”
 It is only hard to live in community when we have lost the first love.
 It is easy to follow God’s commands.
 John says, “What is born of God overcomes the world.”
 Love comes through faith.